 If you work in a field that has a lot of noise exposure, such as industrial or farming work, there’s a high chance that your hearing has been affected over the years.
 But not to worry, Central Audiology along with ACC can support you and decide whether you might be eligible to have part of your hearing aid cost covered.

 First, come in for a free hearing check.
 From there we’ll determine whether or not you need a further consultation to get an in-depth look at your hearing.
 Once that’s done, we’ll determine how much of your hearing loss can be attributed to your work life and how much cover you could receive.
 We’ll help you with all of the paper work, and finding a hearing option that is discrete, and suits your needs so you can get back to work.

 Your hearing health can get on track with an easy, half hour, free hearing check.
 One of our experienced team members will help you through the hearing check.
 We’ll give you all the information you need to know about your hearing, and help with any of your hearing health needs from there.
 We look after our clients, ensuring you’re given the best service, and that following any treatment you’re happy with the outcome.
 All you need to do is get in touch.

 Start your hearing health journey today.Book an appointment

 My ear drum burst during a diving trip and it became infected.
 I had to see a number of specialists and it took a long time to figure out what went wrong.
 Once I was referred to Central Audiology everything moved along quite quickly.
 I was fitted with a discreet hearing aid, which has really helped my hearing.
-I was able to get it partially funded and Sandra was also really helpful, giving me all the information and help I needed to get used to it.
+I was able to get it partially funded and Central Audiology was also really helpful, giving me all the information and help I needed to get used to it.